-- · Advantech Studio
+- · Advantech PM Designer

-- Wonderware InTouch
+- · Wonderware InTouch

-- Intellution Fix of i-Fix

-- Any other software support Modbus/TCP protocol
+- Any other software that supports the Modbus/TCP protocol

-Moreover, Advantech also provides OPC Server, the most easy-to-use data exchange tool in worldwide.
-Any HMI software designed with OPC Client would be able to access ADAM-6000 I/O modules.
+You can also purchase Advantech OPC Server, the easiest-to-use data exchange tool in the world.
+Any HMI software designed with OPC Client is able to access ADAM-6000 I/O modules.

-• Modbus/TCP OPC Server
+Modbus/TCP OPC Server

-If you want to develop your own applications, the ADAM.NET Class Library will be the best tools to build up users operator interface.
+If you want to develop your own applications, the ADAM.NET Class Library will be the best tool to build up users operator interface.